cerebral-legacy/cerebral-computed-fuse/README.md

 // configure modules
 const modules = {
   matchedUsers: fuse({
-    statePath: ['users'],  // statePath can be either an object or array
+    statePath: ['users'],  // statePath should point to either an object or array in the store
     options: { keys: ['firstName', 'lastName'] } // options are passed on to fuse.js
   })
 }